nh-server/switch-guide/docs/user_guide/emummc/sending_payload.md

     If your console's screen remains black after you've sent Hekate, it's possible your payload was corrupted, or that your console is patched.
 If your payload injector program shows that 0 bytes were sent, then it is definitely patched, so you'll be unable to proceed with the rest of the guide.

 &nbsp;

+## Chrome OS

+### What you need

+!!! tip “”
+    1. Download and extract the hekate_ctcaer `.bin` file from the Hekate `.zip`file.
+    2. Go to the website https://webcfw.sdsetup.com/.
+    3. Under "Setup payload delivery" find where it says "Select payload" and click on where it says `Hekate`.
+    4. Press "Upload payload" and select the hekate_ctcaer `.bin` file you extracted earlier.
+The first time you do this you should use TegraExplorer.bin.
+    5. Connect your switch to your chromebook with a usb-usbc cable while it is in RCM mode.
+    6. Select deliver payload and select "APX" when a prompt asks you what device.
+    7. Press ok and the payload will be sent.

 #### [Continue to Partitioning the SD <i class="fa fa-arrow-circle-right fa-lg"></i>](partitioning_sd.md)